 Sand the dry compound

-The first step of how to patch a small hole in the wall is to drive nails back down using a nail set.
+The first step of patching a small hole in the wall is to drive nails back down using a nail set.
 If you have screws, dig the drywall compound from their heads with a utility knife and turn them in tight with a screwdriver.